 Also note that while all of our buses are wheelchair accessible, not all stops are.
 Get to know your stops.
 Please feel free to contact us for more information.

 Currently, we recommend that people with disabilities requiring the lift service arrive up to 15 minutes before the bus arrives.

-- Service animal means any guide dog, signal dog, or other animal individually trained to work or perform tasks for an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items.
+Under Department of Transportation (DOT) Americans with Disabilities Act (ADA) regulations at 49 C.F.R.
+Section 37.3, a “service animal” is defined as “any guide dog, signal dog, or other animal individually trained to work or perform tasks for an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items.”

 Reduced Fares for Persons with Disabilities

 Reduced fares are available to people with disabilities, by obtaining a Lextran ID Card.
 You can obtain an ID card at Lextran's transfer station in the Transit Center or at the Transit Authority offices at 200 West Loudon, Monday through Friday.
 To qualify for the reduced fares and to obtain your Lextran ID card, you will need to file an application, including a signed statement from a health professional.

 Download the reduced fare ID (Chinese version) here.

 Reduced fares are currently $0.50 per ride with an ID Card, or $15 Monthly for a Disabled Pass.
 You must present a Lextran ID card to your bus operator for these reduced fares.